stan1025/AutomationServiceChoreography/docs/index.md

 # Exploration and Application of Choreography Principles in Industrial Automation

-Welcome to the additional appendix and summary for my submitted PhD thesis "Exploration and Application of Choreography Principles in Industrial Automation" at the Helmut Schmidt University / German Federal Armed Forces University Hamburg.
+Welcome to the additional appendix and example code for my submitted PhD thesis "Exploration and Application of Choreography Principles in Industrial Automation" at the Helmut Schmidt University / University of the German Federal Armed Forces Hamburg.

 My name is Andreas Stutz and I am a researcher and innovator for software-defined plant automation at Siemens Process Automation.
 With creativity and initiative, I shape the transformation while bringing people and technologies together.